banisterious/obsidian-oneirometrics/docs/developer/implementation/code-cleanup-plan.md

 **Fresh Analysis Reveals Major Missed Opportunities:**

-Upon re-analysis of the current main.ts (1,571 lines) with Model 4.0, several **major extraction opportunities** were identified that were missed in the original Model 3.7 analysis.
+Upon re-analysis of the current main.ts (1,571 lines), several **major extraction opportunities** were identified that were missed in the original Model 3.7 analysis.
 These represent the largest remaining opportunities for main.ts size reduction:

 | Method Name | Lines | Current Location | Target Module | Priority | Status | Notes |
 |-------------|-------|------------------|--------------|----------|--------|-------|